DataWaveProject/CAM/README.md

 ### Obtaining `FTorch`

-To use PyTorch-based neural nets in CAM, we first need to build and link `FTorch`.
+To use PyTorch-based neural nets in CAM, we use [`FTorch`](https://github.com/Cambridge-ICCS/FTorch) which needs to be built on the system before we build CAM.

 To install `FTorch` on Derecho follow the instructions in section [`FTorch` on Derecho](#ftorch-on-derecho) below.